-Songhees Park Expansion Project
+Songhees Park Expansion

-- Spaces and elements that encourage informal play and exploration.
+- Features that encourage play and exploration

 - A waterfront viewing platform